The American Manufacturer: Consolidation

 In September 1842, Thomas Phillips agreed to consolidate the Manufacturer with another Democratic weekly, the Mercury and Democrat, which was itself a recent merger of the Pittsburgh Mercury and the Weekly Pittsburgher and Allegheny Democrat.
 The final issue of the Manufacturer announced that the combined establishment would issue a new Democratic daily paper, the Daily Morning Post, and a less frequent edition with the same essential content called the Weekly Mercury and Manufacturer.
 The weekly edition kept the names of its predecessors until 1848, when it was rebranded as the Saturday Morning Post.

 The daily Post, originally co-published by Phillips, met with success after other local attempts at Democratic dailies, including that of the Manufacturer in 1837–1838, had failed in short order.
-After nearly 85 years of publication, the Post united with the Gazette Times (descended from the Manufacturers old nemesis, the Gazette) to form the Post-Gazette.
+After nearly 85 years of publication, the Post united with the Pittsburgh Gazette Times (descended from the Manufacturers old nemesis, the Gazette) to form the Pittsburgh Post-Gazette.